 Block paving is a staple of outdoor design.
-Not only is the well-established paving both cost-effective and environmentally sustainable, it’s also incredibly versatile.
+In addition to being cost-effective and environmentally friendly, paving is also extremely versatile and charming.

-Stretcher bond is a classic paving design that is perhaps the most widely used of all the different block paving patterns.
-Sometimes also known as running bond or half bond, the aesthetic of stretcher bond is a clean, uniform pattern that is easy to achieve.
+Stretcher bond, also known as running bond or half bond is a classic paving design that is perhaps the most widely used paving pattern.
+The aesthetic of a stretcher bond paving pattern is a clean, uniform pattern that is easy to achieve.
 It most resembles the brickwork of a house.

-Another great reason to choose a stretcher bond is that it's very eco-friendly, as it requires minimum cutting and leaves close to zero waste behind.
+And finally, another great reason to choose a stretcher bond paving pattern is down to the fact that it is very eco-friendly, as it requires minimum cutting and leaves close to zero waste behind.

 Basket weave is perhaps the most popular alternative to the traditional straight block paving pattern.
 Named ‘basket weave’ simply because of how it resembles the appearance of a basket’s weave, the style features interlacing blocks that produce a visual style that appears like the slabs are weaving under and over each other – similar to the way a crafter would weave a basket.

-Both of these patterns are very popular for driveways, as the interlocking design means it can handle significant weight and won’t become displaced when vehicles brake or turn on them.
+However, both of these patterns are very popular for driveways, as the interlocking design means it can handle a substantial weight and won’t become displaced when vehicles brake or turn on them.